Herb of the Year for 2022: Viola (violet, heartsease) named by the International Herb Association

 June 7: National Chocolate Ice Cream Day.
-Please note that yesterday was Gardening Exercise Day.
-If you observed it, you have our permission to indulge in an extra scoop of ice cream.
+If you observed yesterday’s celebration, you have our permission to indulge in an extra scoop.

 June 11: St. Barnabas Day.
 The patron saint of peacemakers.
 Traditionally, the day to make a Barnaby garland of roses, sweet woodruff, and ragged Robin (aka wild William).

 June 19.
 Juneteenth.
-Celebrating the end of slavery and the beginning of a long, difficult road to racial justice in America.
+Celebrating the end of slavery in America and the beginning of the long, challenging road to racial justice.

 June 22: National Onion Rings Day.
 Yes, onions are an herb, too—and good for you, (although not necessarily when they’re deep-fried).